 Mr. Markus Ullrich is currently a PhD student at Technische Universität Chemnitz and a research associate at the University of Applied Sciences Zittau/Görlitz where he received his M.S. and B.S. in Computer Science in 2012 and 2010 respectively.
 From 2009 to 2012, he worked as a software developer for the Decision Optimization GmbH where he developed and tested data mining algorithms for predictive maintenance.
 He spent three months at the National Institute of Informatics in Tokyo, Japan during an internship where he worked on the modeling of applications and resources in cloud environments.
 His current research interests are data mining and cloud computing as well as the simulation and modeling of complex distributed systems.

 Thomas Weise, Bin Li, Markus Wagner, Xingyi Zhang, and Jörg Lässig, eds.
 Special Issue on Benchmarking of Computational Intelligence Algorithms published in the Applied Soft Computing journal published by Elsevier B.V. and indexed by EI and SCIE.
-The special issue opens for submissions in July 2018 and closes in April 14, 2019.
+The special issue was open for submissions from July 2018 and closed in April 14, 2019.
 It is a virtual special issues, where papers will be published as soon as they are accepted.

 Markus Ullrich, Thomas Weise, Abhishek Awasthi, and Jörg Lässig.
 A Generic Problem Instance Generator for Discrete Optimization Problems.
 In Black Box Discrete Optimization Benchmarking (BB-DOB) Workshop of Companion Material Proceedings of the Genetic and Evolutionary Computation Conference (GECCO 2018), July 15th-19th 2018, Kyoto, Japan, pages 1761-1768, ISBN: 978-1-4503-5764-7.
 ACM.